zeebe-io/zeebe-chaos/chaos-days/blog/2024-08-19-Operate-improve-import-latency/index.md

 ![backpressure-higher-load-lower-delay](backpressure-lower-delay-higher-load.png)

-The reason seem to be the different backpressure, which has been decrease from ~20 % to 5-10%.
+The reason seem to be the different backpressure.
+Backpressure has been decrease from ~20 % to 5-10%.
 This might be because our backpressure strategy has recently changed and now takes exporting into account.
 See also [related chaos day about this topic](../2024-07-25-Using-flow-control-to-handle-bottlenecked-exporting/index.md).

 ##### Additional finding

-A interesting additional observation finding has been done.
+A interesting additional finding has been done.
 When the Operate import fails or restarts (that can easily happen with preemptive nodes), then the importer backlog can be significant.
 This is especially an issue on higher constant load.

 ![import-delay](import-delay.png)

-In our benchmark after failing import it took ~20 minutes until the backlog was processed and the import latency was back to normal.
+In our benchmark after the importer failed, it took ~20 minutes until the backlog was processed and the import latency was back to normal.

 ![recover-import-delay](import-delay-recover.png)

 This shows that Operate, especially the importer is quite sensitive to restarts.
 This is likely to be changed and improved when
-Operates importing mechanism is moved into Zeebe as separate exporter, see [related GH issue](https://github.com/camunda/camunda/issues/16912).
+Operates importing mechanism is moved into Zeebe, as separate exporter see [related GH issue](https://github.com/camunda/camunda/issues/16912).

 On lower load, the impact of an importer restart is negligible, as we can see below.